tilezen/joerd/docs/data-sources.md

 Generally speaking, **GMTED** is used at low-zooms, and **ETOPO1** is used to show ocean bathymetry at all zooms (even bathymetry oversampled at zoom 15), and **[SRTM](http://www2.jpl.nasa.gov/srtm/)** is relied on in mid- and high-zooms on land.
 In the United States, data from **USGS** supplements the SRTM land data to provide greater detail at 10 meters and in some areas at up to 3 meters.

-It should be noted that both `SRTM` and `GMTED` fill oceans and other bodies of water with a value of zero to indicate mean sea level; in these areas, `ETOPO1` provides bathymetry (as well as in regions which are not coverged by `SRTM` and `GMTED`).
+It should be noted that both `SRTM` and `GMTED` fill oceans and other bodies of water with a value of zero to indicate mean sea level; in these areas, `ETOPO1` provides bathymetry (as well as in regions which are not covered by `SRTM` and `GMTED`).

 **Data sources per zoom:**